jpfreeley/jpfreeley/_posts/2016-10-12-GA-DSI-Project-03.md

 ![](/images/project-03/top_10_zips_before.png)

-Prior to performing significant modelling efforts, we needed to first perform a bit of cleanup and aggregation on the initial data.
+Prior to performing significant modeling efforts, we needed to first perform a bit of cleanup and aggregation on the initial data.

 We noticed that there were a very small number of very large "distributer" stores.
 We recognized them as significant outliers and trimmed them by setting our threshold for exclusion to be any stores with greater than $100,000 in yearly sales.
 This threshold was arrived at by visual inspection of the following histogram.